-Economic dignity and financial capabilities: connecting principles and concepts13 May 2020
+Economic dignity and financial capabilities: connecting principles and concepts

 At a glance

 Australians are living in increasingly financialised times.
-Their financial choices are often constrained by their economic, social and political context.
-This paper develops the concept of economic dignity as a guiding principle to develop a fuller understanding of financial capability that recognises those contexts.
+Their financial choices are often constrained by their economic, social, and political context.
+This paper develops the concept of economic dignity as a guiding principle to develop a fuller understanding of financial capability that recognises that context.

 The ANZ Tony Nicholson Research Fellowship is a one-year position funded by ANZ in honour of former BSL Executive Director, Tony Nicholson.

 The work of the inaugural fellow, Dr Jeremiah Brown, has concentrated on how financial capabilities can be conceptualised in a way that embraces the needs of disadvantaged and vulnerable households.
 This work has contributed to the development of a financial wellbeing framework, which will help guide practice and strategic thinking across the sector.